-Five Hundred Years of Book DesignAlan Bartram
+Five Hundred Years of Book DesignAlan Bartram, The British Library, £25

 of its kind: a history of typefaces told through examples of their original usage, mainly in books, and virtually all shown at actual size.
 Although Five Hundred Years of Book Design does not have the virtues of scale of that earlier work, it nevertheless represents another invaluable addition to any designer’s bookshelf.